 6. In the short run – say, five years – the money management business is about 80% luck and 20% skills; in the long run, it swaps to 80% skills and 20% luck.

-7. To ensure the long-term success of a money management operation, the client side of the equation is more important than the manager’s; so pick the former with maximum care.
+7. To ensure the long-term success of a money management operation, the client side of the equation is more important than the manager’s; always pick the former with maximum care.

 8. Sometimes bad process leads to great outcomes, and sometimes great process leads to bad outcomes; the world owes us nothing — it was here first — and has never been designed as a fair place.